New Investigator Research Grant (NIRG)

 A signed statement of support (2 sides A4 max) from a senior authority within the host RO on headed paper should be attached to all applications, clearly detailing:

-- Assurances that NIRG awardees are recognised and valued as an essential part of their research workforce and are integrated into the RO and the host department, whilst ensuring that they are able to develop their independence and focus of their research programme.
+- assurances that the NIRG awardee is recognised and valued as an essential part of their research workforce and is integrated into the RO and the host department, whilst ensuring that they are able to develop their independence and focus of their research programme.

 - guidance and training on setting up a research group, building partnerships and collaborations, or with public engagement;

-- contact with a named individual (e.g. mentor) who will help the New Investigator rapidly access resources at the RO through knowledge of appropriate processes and systems;
+- rapid access to resources at the RO through knowledge of appropriate processes and systems;

 - access to career development support and advice to enable future career transitions;